JohnnyHendrix/Vorlesungen/ACS/acs_summary.md

            2. Encrypted key is available to the license server
            3. content is staged for delivery
            4. Client discovers content
-           5. To encrypted content client sends a license req to license server
+           5. To encrypted content client sends a license request to license server
-           6. Server authenticates client and sends license back to client
+           6. Server authenticates client and issues license to client
-           7. Clients plays unencrypted content back according to policies defined in license
+           7. Clients plays unencrypted content back according to policies defined in license.
+For example restricting playback to a secure HDMI port to safeguard against copying

 - Usage control

-  - generalization of access control
+  - Term generalization of access control

   - Covers:

     - Authorisations
     - Obligations
     - Conditions
-    - Continuity
-    - Mutability
+    - **Continuity **: Decision to allow access is not only made prior to access, but also during the time interval that access takes place
+    - **Mutability** (Erweiterbarkeit): allows certain updates on subject or object attributes as side effect of usages

+  - Unified Framework for DRM and access control

   - UCON model

     - provides family of core models for usage control

+    - **sensitive information protection** has been one of the most important goals of traditional access control

     - Park/Sandhu $UCON_{ABC}$, 2004